Aortic Stenosis

 Treatments

-Medical treatment is ineffective, prompting relief through surgery.
+Medical treatment is ineffective, and surgery is the mainstay of treatment.
 This is best done when left ventricular systolic function is preserved.
+Treatment should be considered through risk stratification.

 Balloon aortic valvuloplasty is most effective in young patients, while replacement is the treatment in most older folks.